hahagioi998/Movie-Booking-Simple-Spring-Boot-WebPage/README.md

 - Web Browser(Google Crome, Mozilla Firefox, Microsoft Edge)

 # How to run the project?
-- Clone the repo as a maven project
+- Clone the repo as a maven project.
-- Import all the dependencies
+- Import all the dependencies.
-- Run MovieTicketBookingApplication.java to run the application
+- Run MovieTicketBookingApplication.java to run the application.
-- You will see the processing and verification of the process during the job run
+- You will see the processing and verification of the process during the job run.
-- Open Browser and Type in localhost:{server_port}/showpage.jsp
+- Open Browser and Type in localhost:{server_port}/showpage.jsp.